 Still some are unconvinced and argue that technology erases trading edges, thereby changing the markets.
 Computers don’t erase solid edge.
 For every trader with a computer program saying “buy”, there are nine other traders with computer programs saying “sell”.
 No matter what you do, markets go through stages: accumulation, run up, distribution and run down.
 But, the belief that markets have changed (and rendered trend following dead) is woefully misguided.

-Extraordinary Popular Delusions and the Madness of Crowds is a great read for those that feel the market is different now.
-People don’t change.
-Sorry folks.
+Extraordinary Popular Delusions and the Madness of Crowds is a great read for those that feel markets are different now.

 People don’t change.
 Bubbles come and bubbles go.
 Make money off human lunacy.